 Examples of Our Michigan Medical Malpractice Settlements

 Our expert medical malpractice lawyers win the highest possible settlements and jury verdicts.
-Below are examples of medical negligence lawsuits won by our award-winning law firm.
+Below are examples of medical malpractice cases won by our award-winning Michigan law firm, with settlement numbers up to $4,500,000.

 - $4,500,000 Settlement against a hospital and OBGYN for a birth injury resulting in cerebral palsy